-The Wallington estate is over 13,000 acres (5431 hectares) and you're bound to meet some of the local wildlife as you explore.
-You may even spot rare species such as red squirrels and white-clawed crayfish.
+The Wallington estate is over 13,500 acres (5431 hectares) and you're bound to meet some of the local wildlife as you explore.
+Among others, Wallington is home to roe deer, badgers, buzzards and kingfishers and you may even spot some of the rare species which live here such as red squirrels, white-clawed crayfish and otters.

 Nature at Wallington

-The trees, meadows and buildings at Wallington provide excellent homes for at least eight species of bat.
-We recently worked with Newcastle University to learn more about the Natterer's bat in particular - over 270 individual bats were radio-tagged and tracked to help us understand where they roost and where they feed.
+The trees, meadows and buildings at Wallington provide excellent homes for at least eight species of bat and a new bat loft has recently been installed.
+We worked with Newcastle University to learn more about the Natterer's bat in particular - over 270 individual bats were radio-tagged and tracked to help us understand where they roost and where they feed.
 Now we know where they roost we can protect those trees and make sure they remain undisturbed.

 White-clawed crayfish are Britain's only native freshwater crayfish.
 Although they are in decline across the country, they can be found in many of the watercourses on the Wallington estate because of the high water quality and lack of pollutants.